Gibraltar Non-Resident Offshore Company (NRC) Formation

 English Common Law

 There must be a minimum of one, which may be an individual or a corporate entity of any nationality.
-Shareholders name and details are publically available though nominee services are available for enhanced privacy.
+Shareholders name and details are publicly available though nominee services are available for enhanced privacy.
 The Company Register holds a public registry of all the company’s shareholders.

 There are no exchange control or currency restrictions in Gibraltar.